0

 Strip Width: 8mm, 10mm, or 12mm

-Measurement tip: Use calipers or a ruler to measure the copper PCB width, not the silicone coating.
-A 10mm strip with thick waterproofing may measure 12mm overall but requires a 10mm connector.
+Measure the copper PCB width with calipers or a ruler—not the silicone coating.
+A 10mm strip with thick waterproofing may measure 12mm overall but still needs a 10mm connector.
+The coating doesn't conduct electricity; the copper underneath does.

 SMD vs. COB: Different Contact Requirements